Capsicum Californian Wonder Vegetable Seeds | Heirloom Variety

 Growing Tips:

-• Mulch around plants to conserve soil moisture and suppress weeds.
+• Mulch around plants to retain moisture and regulate soil temperature.

-• Harvest regularly to encourage continuous production.
+• Harvest regularly to encourage continued flowering and fruit production.

 Product Specifications